Menu

 The Art of Cartooning: Cartooning, as an art form, has often been associated with mainstream animation and newspaper comic strips.
 However, there exists a vibrant and eclectic underground scene of cartoonists who challenge conventions and push the boundaries of the medium.
 In this article, we delve into the fascinating world of underground cartooning and explore the work of some of its most influential artists.

-The Art of Cartooning: Exploring the Work of Underground Artists.
-Robert Crumb.
-Image Wikimedia Commons
+Robert Crumb The Art of Cartooning: Exploring the Work of 10 Underground Artists

 The Godfather of Underground Comics